taranrai/taranrai/README.md

 - 🛠️ **Expertise:** Data Science, AI/ML Engineering, AI/ML in Digital Pathology, LLM applications in business
 - 🤔 **Interests:** AI/ML in Healthcare (Veterinary and Human), Finance, AgriTech and more

+This account isn't public, and most of my projects are either private or under my pseudo profile.
+Feel free to contact me for more information.

 #### 🌐 Connect with Me